alfredo08154711/borg/docs/faq.rst

 * repokey replaces problematic passphrase mode (you can't change the passphrase nor the pbkdf2 iteration count in "passphrase" mode)
 * simple sparse file support, great for virtual machine disk files
 * can read special files (e.g. block devices) or from stdin, write to stdout
-* mkdir-based locking is more compatible than attic's posix locking
+* rename-based locking is more compatible than attic's posix locking
 * uses fadvise to not spoil / blow up the fs cache
 * better error messages / exception handling
 * better logging, screen output, progress indication